I got a full-body blast of hope at my local No Kings protest.

 My plan to attend with a neighbor fell through so I ended up going alone.
 No sign, no funny getup, just me going up and down the blocks quietly observing and taking it all in.

 Thousands of people of all ages came out on a weekend morning to chant, sing, wave, honk and (in some cases silently) say they cared.
-The energy was medicinal.
+The energy was downright medicinal.

 I keep thinking about hope.
 I turn it over in my mind as I would a warm stone in my hand.